 Your home insurance cover is likely to have a tree removal clause.
 Normally it’s if a tree falls on your house for example, but not normally for a healthy tree that is still standing.

-It will depend on your level of cover and the company you are with.
+It will depend on your level of coverage and the company you are with.
 Check with your home insurance company.

 US Department Of Agriculture